5 Coat Warning Signs of Illness in Dogs & Cats

 “Comfort Shows: Fewer Scratch Breaks, Calmer Skin, And A Coat That Lies Smoothly.”

-Food-related sensitivities are real, but they’re easy to misread.
-A new diet may coincide with seasonal changes, a grooming switch, or a flea flare.
-If you suspect food, the most informative route is a vet-guided elimination diet rather than rotating proteins every two weeks.
-That structure protects your time and your dog’s comfort.
+Food-related sensitivities are real, but they're easy to misread.
+A new diet can coincide with a seasonal change, a grooming switch, or a flea flare — so the food gets blamed for timing.
+If you suspect food, the informative route is a vet-guided elimination diet, not rotating proteins every two weeks; that structure protects your time and your dog's comfort.

-Even when food is part of the picture, owners often still want a daily layer of support that shows up in the mirror: a coat that looks smoother, less frequent scratching, and nails that stay clean and strong.
-Think of it as a visible-care routine—like brushing—rather than a dramatic “fix.”
+Even when food is part of the picture, owners usually still want a daily layer that shows up in the mirror: a smoother coat, less scratching, nails that stay clean and strong.
+Treat that like brushing — a steady visible-care routine — rather than a dramatic fix.
+One change at a time, tracked, is how you learn what's actually helping.

 Parasites and Infections That Can Mimic Allergy Itch